Conor Maher

 1. [should] be in good physical and mental health to ensure they do not put passengers at any risk whilst transporting them, through for example having uncorrected or impaired eyesight, suffering from medical conditions including cardiac events, depression, recovering from a stroke, or have impaired driving ability through the use of prescribed medication.
 They must also be physically fit and agile to load passengers in wheelchairs into their vehicles.

-In order to give objectivity to the application of the test, many LAs will apply a question to be asked of the Licensing Committee in determining whether a driver satisfies the test.
+In order to give objectivity to the application of the test, many LAs will apply a question to be asked of the Licencing Committee in determining whether a driver satisfies the test.
 The question is helpfully set out at paragraph 2.3 of the Transport for London Taxi and PHV Driver Policy (Version 2, 2022):

 “Without any prejudice, and based on the information before you, would you allow a person for whom you care, regardless of their condition, to travel alone in a vehicle driven by this person at any time of day or night?”